Some of the links in this post may be affiliate links.

 Don’t miss Air Plants: The Curious World of Tillandsias if you are an air plant fanatic.

-And last but not least is my own book that I wrote on Phalaenopsis, or moth orchids.
-This is available as an eBook on Amazon presently and am working on a paperback version soon.
+This is my own self-published book that I wrote on Phalaenopsis, or moth orchids.
+This is available as an ebook, paperback and even as an audiobook!

 Don’t take my word for it though.
 Check out the reviews online of Moth Orchid Mastery: The Novice’s Guide to Mastering Moth Orchid Culture in Less Than 1 Hour.